CrocBOSS/RecommendMe/README.md

-Just get the zip file and see
+Just get the zip file and setup